Grants to pay off student loans

 How grants can pay off student loans

-I’m sure you’ve heard of student loans and scholarships, but what about grants?
-Just like scholarships, grants are free money for school that you don’t have to pay back.
-But while scholarships tend to be merit-based, grants tend to be need-based.
+Grants are free money for school that you don’t have to pay back.
+They’re similar to scholarships, but while scholarships tend to be merit-based, grants tend to be need-based.
 Grants can be used during or after school to help pay down student loans.
 Keep reading to find out how grants can help you pay yours.

 Can you get a grant to pay off student loans?